kavli-ntnu/dj-docs/docs/common/getting_started/python.md

   * Activate the newly created environment to begin using it
     * `conda activate ephys`
   * Install the minimum necessary packages
-    * `conda install datajoint graphviz python-graphviz pydotplus ipykernel`
+    * `conda install graphviz python-graphviz pydotplus ipykernel`
+    * `conda install datajoint -c conda-forge`

 ##### Creating an environment for Imaging